Jordan-Finlay/Pong/README.md

 # UX

 I've created a game of Pong.
-Pong was created back in the 29th of November 1972.
+Pong was created by Atari back on the 29th of November 1972.
 This is my first Javascript project I've made and wanted to make Pong as a credit for my dad.
 We used to play it a lot when I was young and built our own Pong game years ago.
 The game is simple but fun.
-I created it for users to jump in and out easily and solely to enjoy themself with this amazing classic game.
+I created it for users to jump in and out easily and solely to enjoy themselves with this amazing classic game.
-I kept the design simple with a basic background with no images to distract the user and keep them engaged with the game, aswell as keeping the original colors for the canvas and ball.
+I kept the design simple with a basic background with no images to distract the user and keep them engaged with the game, as well as keeping the original colors for the canvas and ball.
 I changed and updated the paddles for a more modern classic of red vs blue.
 I created a "start menu" so the user isn't rushed into the game and can read the rules fairly before starting.
 Even when starting the game I've implemented a time delay for two and a half seconds before the ball starts moving to again not rush the user.
-Theres a scoreboard to keep track of the score aswell as a reset button if the user would like to start from the top.
+Theres a scoreboard to keep track of the score as well as a reset button if the user would like to start from the top.

 <div align="center"><img src="assets/readme/wholegame.jpg" alt="An image of my Pong game"></div>